EmissaryD/brioche/README.md

 # Brioche

 **Brioche is not supported since ChromeOS r118 as sudo is not possible in crosh shell anymore.**
+**Only test in FydeOS v18, please use this shell upper FydeOS v18**
 ## Overview

 First of all, thanks go to the Crouton maintainers for their work which was actively used when creating this project.